MichalOpoka/ecfr/cfr/title-39-Postal-Service/chapter-I-United-States-Postal-Service/subchapter-C-Post-Office-Services-Domestic-Mail/part-121-Service-Standards-MarketDominant-Mail-Products/section-121.1.md

 (6) Both the origin and destination are within Alaska.

-(e) A 5-day service standard is applied to all remaining domestic First-Class Mail pieces properly accepted before the day-zero CET.
+(f) A 5-day service standard is applied to all remaining domestic First-Class Mail pieces properly accepted before the day-zero CET.

-(f) The service standard for Outbound Single-Piece First-Class Mail InternationalTM; pieces properly accepted before the day-zero CET is equivalent to the service standard for domestic First-Class Mail pieces originating from the same 3-digit ZIP Code area and destined to the 3-digit ZIP Code area in which the designated International Service Center is located.
+(g) The service standard for Outbound Single-Piece First-Class Mail InternationalTM; pieces properly accepted before the day-zero CET is equivalent to the service standard for domestic First-Class Mail pieces originating from the same 3-digit ZIP Code area and destined to the 3-digit ZIP Code area in which the designated International Service Center is located.

-(g) The service standard for Inbound Letter Post pieces properly accepted before the day-zero CET is equivalent to the service standard for domestic First-Class Mail pieces destined to the same 3-digit ZIP Code area and originating from the 3-digit ZIP Code area in which the designated International Service Center is located.
+(h) The service standard for Inbound Letter Post pieces properly accepted before the day-zero CET is equivalent to the service standard for domestic First-Class Mail pieces destined to the same 3-digit ZIP Code area and originating from the 3-digit ZIP Code area in which the designated International Service Center is located.

 [86 FR 43952, Aug.
-11, 2021]
+11, 2021, as amended at 87 FR 73469, Nov.
+30, 2022]